 As the coronavirus pandemic shines a light on fur farming in Europe, the US, and now Canada, the Canadian government and the fur farming industry will hope that people will forget about this issue and move on.
 Don’t let that happen.
 Ensure there is sustained pressure on legislators so that they act and finally end fur farming in Canada.

 1. Sign the petition to end fur farming in Canada

 A federal petition has been launched calling for the end of fur farming in Canada.
-If this petition receives more than 500 signatures, it will be presented to the House of Commons and the government will table a response.
-Sign are share petition e-3096.
+Sign and share this petition widely: e-3096.

 2. Contact your elected representative

 Write to your provincial MLA/MPP and federal MP and explain what this issue means for you.
 Tell them you want to see fur farming banned in Canada and ask what steps they’ll take to make that happen.
 Look up your MP’s contact information here.
 Give them some time, but if they don’t respond, follow up.
 Don’t take no for an answer.
 Nothing short of a federal, permanent ban for all fur farming is acceptable.
 It’s the 21st century.
 This practice belongs in the past.

 For quick ways to reach your elected representatives, the Fur-Bearers, Humane Society International-Canada, and Animal Justice have created letter templates that will be sent to your representatives.
 Click the following links to access them: Fur-Bearers (BC), (Canada); HSI (Canada); Animal Justice (Canada).

 3. Tell the National Farm Animal Care Council you don’t want bigger cages.
 You want the end of cages.